CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

 \subsubsection{Input and Output}

 The input modalities are listed below.
 We adopt movement speeds and linear acceleration magnitude, which the prior studies commonly used as identification cues.
 These data reflect movement intensity well; linear acceleration indicates movements themselves by excluding gravity effects.
 We also employ turning rates, acceleration, and angular velocity as the inputs.
-It intends to provide information regarding movement headings, sensor orientations, and other key factors. \begin{enumerate}[label=\alph*)] \item Movement speeds calculated from visual tracking \item Turning rates calculatd from visual tracking \item Linear acceleration norm measured by inertial sensors \item 3-axis acceleration measured by inertial sensors \item 3-axis angular velocity measured by inertial sensors \end{enumerate}
+It intends to provide information regarding movement headings, sensor orientations, and other key factors. \begin{enumerate} {\alph{enumi}} \item Movement speeds calculated from visual tracking \item Turning rates calculatd from visual tracking \item Linear acceleration norm measured by inertial sensors \item 3-axis acceleration measured by inertial sensors \item 3-axis angular velocity measured by inertial sensors \end{enumerate} As preprocessing, we smooth these data by applying the Gaussian filter with a standard deviation of 0.2 seconds and resample them at 10 Hz.
+We empirically selected these values to balance information retention and noise reduction, helping the model focus on meaningful features.
+In general, cameras have lower sampling rates than inertial sensors.
+We align their time scales by upsampling the trajectory features and downsampling the sensor measurements.

-As preprocesses, we smooth these data by applying Gaussian filters along the temporal axes and resample them at $10$ (Hz).
-Then, a sliding window of length $W$ retrieves data segments from the sequences.
-While a longer window enriches information and enhances the model performance, it restricts applicability to fragmented short trajectories.
-In this paper, we explore $W$ of $100$, $300$, and $600$ (i.e., $10$, $30$, and $60$ seconds).
-In the prediction phase, we feed the segments into the model for every combination of a visual tracking trajectory and simultaneous sensor measurements.